 6. Decide what methods of learning you’ll use.

-Thanks to technology, there are a huge array of methods to learn a language these days.
+Thanks to technology, there are a huge array of methods for how to learn a language these days.
 The only problem is that with so many options, selecting the right method can be challenging.
 So now’s the time to weigh your options.